-In 1991, as your earlier chart indicated, a record high, 30 percent of the nation's births occurred to unmarried women, a very sub-
+In 1991, as your earlier chart indicated, a record high, 30 percent of the nation's births occurred to unmarried women, a very substantial shift from the 5 percent figure of 50 years ago.

 Your figure pertained to the important trends of the last 2 decades.
 If we take a longer run view, we find there has not been a consistent shift toward a higher proportion of children born to unmarried women.